ember-learn/ember-blog/source/2020-07-29-ember-3-20-released.md

 {{/in-element}}
 ```

-This new public API varies somewhat compared to the behavior of the private API:
+This new public API behaves a little differently from the private API:

 - For the public API `{{in-element}}`, by default, the rendered content will replace all the content of the destination, effectively becoming the its `innerHTML`.
 If you want it to be appended instead of replacing the content, you can pass in `insertBefore=null`.
 - In the private API `{{-in-element}}`, the rendered content was appended to any existing content in the destination.